47degrees/arrow-slides/src/main/arrow-meta.md

 </video>

 Note:

+[Amanda]

- - Resolution (Tree of descriptors which have pointers back to the original AST/PSI structure)
+Resolution (Tree of descriptors which have pointers back to the original AST/PSI structure)

-    - I.e. IntelliJ and Codegen can use this to render code or tooling
+I.e. IntelliJ and Codegen can use this to render code or tooling

 ---